markaren/three.kt/README.md

 a lot of features are still missing and the API can change rapidly.

-Right now, this is mostly interessting for developers that want to contribute.
+Right now, this is mostly interesting for developers that want to contribute.

 #### API (subject to changes)